 Leather, cork, ropes are the oldest seals, which are widely used in the earlier days.
-Then natural rubbers, synthetic rubber (ELASTOMERS), PTFE, Polyurethane, POM etc are used nowadays.
+Then natural rubbers, synthetic rubber (Elastomers), PTFE, Polyurethane, POM etc are used nowadays.
+In higher temperature applications, Viton seals preferred.
 Seals should be handled delicately, and sharp tools should not be used.

-PIPES, FITTINGS, CLAMPS: Generally pickled, flushed seamless pipes are used in hydraulic systems.
+PIPES, FITTINGS, CLAMPS: Generally pickled, flushed seamless carbon steel pipes are used in hydraulic systems.
+But nowadays the stainless steel piping is more preferred because of their resistance to the external conditions.
 For maintenance convenience and ease of laying, pipe joints are provided at suitable places.
 For small pipes union joints are used and in bigger pipes flange joints are used.
 There is large variety of pipe joints of different standards and designs are available.
 Care should be taken that different fittings do not get mixed up.
-Also while doing maintenance on fittings thread type/seat design/size etc should be matched.
+Also, while doing maintenance on fittings, thread type/seat design/size etc should be matched.
 Otherwise lot of problems will result.
 Pipes should be properly clamped and supported; otherwise the joints get loosened during working due to vibrations.
-Pipe clamps are made of wood/ aluminium/ synthetic materials.
+Pipe clamps are made of wood/ Aluminium/ synthetic materials.
 Wooden clamps are to be avoided due to environment protection.
 Aluminium clamps are used where high temperatures are there.
-Synthetic clamps are commonly used nowadays.
+Synthetic clamps (polypropylene) are commonly used nowadays.
 While laying hose pipes, the layout should be smooth, and they should not crisscross/twist/entangle and rub each other.